pili2026/talentLabs_assignment/README.md

 pytest -v --disable-warnings
 ```

-### Integration Testing with Docker
+### API Integration Testing with Docker

-This project includes a full integration test environment using Docker and TimescaleDB:
+This project includes a full api integration test environment using Docker and TimescaleDB:

 ```bash
 ./run_tests.sh